isc-projects/kea/doc/sphinx/arm/config-backend.rst

    required by the particular Kea version using the ``kea-admin`` tool, as described in :ref:`kea-admin`.

-The ``cb_cmds`` premium hooks library, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
+The ``cb_cmds`` premium hook library, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
 This library can be attached to both DHCPv4 and DHCPv6 server instances.
-It is still possible to manage the configuration information without the ``cb_cmds`` hooks library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, by directly working with the database.
+It is possible to manage the configuration information without the ``cb_cmds`` hook library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, by directly working with the database.

-Refer to :ref:`cb-cmds-library` for the details regarding the ``cb_cmds`` hooks library.
+Refer to :ref:`cb-cmds-library` for the details regarding the ``cb_cmds`` hook library.

-The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in :ref:`dhcp4-cb` and :ref:`dhcp6-cb` respectively.
+The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in :ref:`dhcp4-cb` and :ref:`dhcp6-cb`, respectively.

 .. _cb-sharing:

 Configuration Sharing and Server Tags
 -------------------------------------

-The configuration database is designed to store the configuration information for multiple Kea servers.
-Depending on the use case, the entire configuration may be shared by all servers, parts of the configuration may be shared by multiple servers and the rest of the configuration may be different for these servers or, finally, each server may have its own non-shared configuration.
+The configuration database is designed to store configuration information for multiple Kea servers.
+Depending on the use case, the entire configuration may be shared by all servers; parts of the configuration may be shared by multiple servers and the rest of the configuration may be different for these servers; or each server may have its own non-shared configuration.

-The configuration elements in the database are associated with the servers by "server tags".
+The configuration elements in the database are associated with the servers by "server tags."
 The server tag is an arbitrary string holding the name of the Kea server instance.
-The tags of the DHCPv4 and DHCPv6 servers are independent in the database, i.e. the same server tag can be created for the DHCPv4 and the DHCPv6 server respectively.
+The tags of the DHCPv4 and DHCPv6 servers are independent in the database, i.e. the same server tag can be created for both the DHCPv4 and the DHCPv6 server.
 The value is configured using the ``server-tag`` parameter in the Dhcp4 or Dhcp6 scope.
-The current server-tag can be checked with the ``server-tag-get`` command.
+The current server tag can be checked with the ``server-tag-get`` command.

 The server definition, which consists of the server tag and the server description, must be stored in the configuration database prior to creating the dedicated configuration for that server.
-In cases when all servers use the same configuration, e.g. a pair of servers running as the High Availability peers, there is no need to configure the server tags for these servers in the database.
-The database by default includes the logical server `all`, which is used as a keyword to indicate that the particular piece of configuration must be shared between all servers connecting to the database.
-The `all` server can't be deleted or modified.
-It is not even returned among other servers as a result of the `remote-server[46]-get-all` commands.
-Also, slightly different rules may apply to "all" keyword than to any user defined server when running the commands provided by the `cb_cmds` hooks library :ref:`cb-cmds-library`.
+In cases when all servers use the same configuration, e.g. a pair of servers running as High Availability peers, there is no need to configure the server tags for these servers in the database.
+The database by default includes the logical server `all`, which is used as a keyword to indicate that a particular piece of configuration must be shared between all servers connecting to the database.
+The `all` server cannot be deleted or modified, and it is not returned among other servers as a result of the ``remote-server[46]-get-all`` commands.

+Also, slightly different rules may apply to "all" keyword than to any user defined server when running the commands provided by the `cb_cmds` hook library :ref:`cb-cmds-library`.

 In the simplest case there are no server tags defined in the configuration database and all connecting servers will get the same configuration